Connecticut Route 2A: History

 When the highway and bridge opened in December 1967, motorists were charged a 15-cent toll.
 The toll plaza located at the west end of the Mohegan-Pequot Bridge was removed in 1980.

-Major intersections
+Junction list

 The Connecticut Department of Transportation announced in May 2013 that exit numbers on I-395 and Route 2A would be renumbered from the then-existing sequential-based system to mileage-based numbering; the numbers on I-395 were changed from June to November 2015, the Route 2A numbers by March 2016.
 The old exit numbers were posted above the new exit tab for the mile-based numbers until 2017.